lrewega/browserker/docs/design.md

 - should plugins have dependencies (on other plugins)?

 Active Plugins are directly handed the navigation actions done by a crawler and re-execute them with a reference to the browser, this way they have full control over the entire navigation path and can know when to attack without requiring tracking which requests/responses to attack.
 Effectively making plugins first class citizens.
+^-- not really true at the time due to how much time it takes to replay an entire navigation path.
+As of 2020-07-08 the entire path _until the last action_ is executed, then we iterate over the captured HTTP requests and iterate over parsed injection expression and call each plugin with the injection expression using iterators.

 Passive Plugins register listeners for the types of data they want (storage events, network events, cookie events) and a passive manager filters out duplicates then dispatches new events to them to process.